Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Introduction

 \section{Introduction}

-Probabilistic Principle Component Analysis (p-PCA) \cite{TippingBishop1999,Roweis1998}, Factor Analysis (FA) \cite{Cattel2012} or Sparse Coding (SC) \cite{OlshausenField1996} are well-known latent variable approaches which seek to model observable distributions, and are used to extract latent information from data.
-The data models of these approaches consist of latent variables whose weighted linear sum determines the mean of a Gaussian distribution.
-In probabilistic sparse coding, for instance, the set of $D$ observed variables $y_d$ is modelled by a set of $H$ latent variables $s_h$ according to the following generative model:
+Latent Variable Models (LVMs) represent a probabilistic approach in which observed variables are assumed to depend on latent variables through specific parameterized functions.
+A large variety of unsupervised Machine Learning approaches is based on LVMs, and prominent examples are probabilistic Principal Component Analysis \citep[p-PCA;][]{TippingBishop1999,Roweis1998}, Factor Analysis \citep[FA;][]{Everitt1984,BartholomewKnott1987} or probabilistic Sparse Coding \citep[SC;][]{OlshausenField1996}.
+The data models of these three and many of the related approaches consist of latent variables whose weighted linear sum determines the mean of a Gaussian distribution.
+In probabilistic SC, for instance, the set of $D$ observed variables $y_d$ is modelled to depend on a set of $H$ latent variables $s_h$ (we assume $\vec{y} = (y_1, \ldots, y_D)^T$ and $\vec{s} = (s_1, \ldots, s_H)^T$, where superscript $T$ denotes the transpose operator), according to the following generative model: